zerospiel/docs/docs/appendix/appendix-extend-mgmt.md

 ### Configuring a global K0s URL

-You can override the default URL from which to download the k0s binary in {{{ docsVersionInfo.k0rdentName }}} by specifying the `globalK0sURL` and optionally `k0sURLCertSecret` (if the k0s download URL is private and uses a certificate signed by an unknown authority) under `spec.core.kcm.config.controller`.
+You can override the default URL from which to download the k0s binary in {{{ docsVersionInfo.k0rdentName }}} by specifying the `globalK0sURL`, and optionally `k0sURLCertSecret` (if the k0s download URL is private and uses a certificate signed by an unknown authority), under `spec.core.kcm.config.controller`.
 This is optional and is only needed when the environment does not have access to the default upstream k0s binaries endpoint.
 This is required for airgapped environments.